laravel/docs/structure.md

 	php artisan app:name SocialNet

-Of course, you are free to simply use the `App` namespace if you wish.
+Of course, you are free to simply use the `App` namespace.